 Theta (Argonne LCF)#

 Theta is a 11.69 petaflops system based on the second-generation Intel Xeon Phi processor at Argonne Leadership Computing Facility (ALCF).
 It serves as a stepping stone to the ALCF’s next leadership-class supercomputer, Aurora.
-Theta is a massively parallel, many-core system based on Intel processors and interconnect technology, a new memory search_space, and a Lustre-based parallel file system, all integrated by Cray’s HPC software stack.
+Theta is a massively parallel, many-core system based on Intel processors and interconnect technology, a new memory space, and a Lustre-based parallel file system, all integrated by Cray’s HPC software stack.

 Horovod can be installed to use data-parallelism during the evaluations of DeepHyper.
 To do so use

-pip install deephyper[analytics,hvd,balsam] while or after installing.
+pip install deephyper[analytics,hvd] while or after installing.

-Follow the installation like Analytics to create a new IPython kernel.
-Then go to Theta Jupyter and use your regular authentication method.
+To use Jupyter notebooks on Theta go to Theta Jupyter and use your regular authentication method.
 The Jupyter Hub tutorial from Argonne Leadership Computing Facility might help you in case of troubles.

 To create a custom Jupyter kernel run the following from your activated Conda environment:

 $ python -m ipykernel install --user --name deephyper --display-name "Python (deephyper)"

 Now when openning a notebook from Jupyter Hub at ALCF make sure to use the

 Python (deephyper) kernel before executing otherwise you will not have all required dependencies.